Hiking the Wahiawā Hills Trail on Oʻahu

 Wahiawā Hills Trailhead Parking

-Parking for the Wahiawā Hills Trail is located at the very end of California Ave., which is the same parking as the more well-known Schofield-Waikāne Trail.
+Parking for the Wahiawā Hills Trail is located at the very end of California Avenue and the beginning of Puninoni Street, which is also the same parking area as the much more well-known Schofield-Waikāne Trail.

 Google Maps Directions: Wahiawā Hills Trailhead